 While Antwerp is best known as the center of the diamond trade, it’s actually a hidden gem thanks to its medieval architecture, vibrant nightlife, fashion scene, and art.
-Antwerp’s cobbled streets, café culture, friendly people, and an impressive cathedral make the city worth visiting if you’re in the neighborhood.
-Prices are about average for Western Europe, and it’s a quick trip to Belgium’s other famous cities so it’s a popular weekend trip.
+Antwerp’s cobbled streets, café culture, friendly people, and impressive cathedral make the city worth visiting if you’re in the neighborhood.
+Prices in Antwerp are about average for Western Europe and it’s a quick trip to Belgium’s other famous cities so it’s a popular weekend trip.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.